linux-chenxing/linux-chenxing.org/mercury5/index.md

 ### SSC8336

 Probably the same chip as the SSC8336N but in QFP instead of QFN.
+Pinout seems to be identical.

 #### Known Devices